arielmints/kickstarter-popular-project/README.md

 scrapy crawl kickstarter
 ```

-This will run the server on localhost:8080
+This will run the server on localhost:PORT